Your go-to guide to facial shaving for women

 Ready to try it?
 Here’s our step-by-step guide:

 - Wash and dry your face thoroughly before starting.

 - Identify the area you want to shave (for example, the forehead or upper lip) and pull the skin taut, like you might if you were waxing your bikini line.
 Get hold of your razor.
 It’s best to hold it at about a 45-degree angle.
 Don’t go for a horizontal hold as you’re more likely to cut yourself.

 - Now apply the blade.
 Remember, it’s not like shaving your legs – you don’t need to stroke it downwards in one long line, and you really don’t need to apply much pressure.
 Be really gentle.
 It’s more about rubbing the blade against the skin than anything else.
 In fact, think of it as softly scraping your skin, rather than shaving it.

 - Go back and forth over the area if you like; you’ll soon see the dead skin and hair coming away.

 - That’s basically it!
 When you’re finished, it’s a good idea to apply a moisturiser or serum as if you were exfoliating, to add nourishment back into your skin.

-- Sterilise your blades or dispose them of, in case they are blunt, after you have finished; you need to make sure the blade is clean before using it again in order to avoid shaving rash
+- When you’ve finished, sterilise your blades or dispose of them, in case they’re blunt.
+You need to make sure the blade is clean before using it again in order to avoid shaving rash.